Anchin’s Tax Controversy Services Group provides business tax, personal income tax, sales and use tax and other tax controversy services.

 Our credibility with tax authorities allows us to successfully resolve issues for clients.
 Anchin’s extensive knowledge of tax codes and regulations in numerous jurisdictions coupled with our insight and audit experience enable us to represent your tax positions and secure a positive outcome.
 As an accounting and advisory firm, rather than a law firm, we are best equipped to manage tax controversies from a comprehensive accounting and business perspective.

-Anchin’s team provides rare insight into best practices and strategies, with former IRS and New York State staff.
+Anchin’s team provides rare insight into best practices and strategies, with former New York State staff.
 We understand the taxing authorities’ viewpoint, providing clients with the best advice possible.

 - Responsible party defense